 - Proposed pricing.

 This is not an exhaustive list.
-However, for purposes of filing a bid protest that challenges the agency’s best value and trade offs definition as stated in the solicitation, protestors must understand that the agency has broad discretion on what is believes to be the best value.
+However, for purposes of filing a bid protest that challenges the agency’s best value trade off approach as stated in the solicitation, protestors must understand that the agency has broad discretion on what it believes to be the best value.

 - Agencies should not just use mechanical scoring systems to determine the best value contracting award decision.

-Government’s Obligation to Justify its RFP Best Value Trade off Definition and Source Selection Decision
+Government’s Obligation to Justify its RFP Best Value Trade off Requirements Analysis and Source Selection Decision

 When litigating a bid protest based on the government’s best value trade off theory, the agency always has to justify its award decision, comply with the solicitation, and it cannot violate procurement law.
 The award decision must be adequately documented in the source selection record.